peterfox1/ESP-WifiApi/README.md

  - [x] Creates an AP with a custom name if no wifi details are saved*.
  - [x] Provides a simple JSON API for configuring and updating WiFi credentials*.
  - [x] The API is available both when the ESP is connected in AP mode or as a client on the network.
- - [ ] Custom data can be provided to the API for use by your own application.
+ - [x] Custom data can be provided to the API for use by your own application.
- - [x] A callback can be used to fine tune how to handle failure to connect (ie you could choose to wait, start up the AP or any other action)*
- - [ ] A callback is triggered when custom data is set/updated
+ - [x] A callback is triggered when custom data is set/updated
  - [ ] A callback is triggered when the wifi details are set/updated.
- - [ ] Built-in option to auto-retry connection with retry limit and associated event callbacks.
+ - [ ] A callback is triggered on connection failure (ie you can choose to wait, start up the AP or perform any other action)
- - [ ] Built-in option to auto reset and fallback to AP with associated event callback.
+ - [ ] Built-in auto retry & reset options e.g. retry limit / fallback to AP and associated event callbacks.

- *Currently WIP functionality, may use hard coded values.